Skip to main content

 NameAccessible byRequired ParamsOptional ParamsDescription

-getselectdeployment_nameRetrieves the information for a cluster given its identifier.
-Clusters can be described while they are running, or up to 60 days after they are terminated.
+getselectcluster_id, deployment_nameRetrieves the information for a cluster given its identifier.
+Clusters can be described while they are

-createinsertdeployment_nameCreates a new Spark cluster.
-This method will acquire new instances from the cloud provider if necessary.
-This method is asynchronous; the returned
+createinsertdeployment_name, spark_versionCreates a new Spark cluster.
+This method will acquire new instances from the cloud provider if

-editreplacedeployment_nameUpdates the configuration of a cluster to match the provided attributes and size.
-A cluster can be updated if it is in a
+editexecdeployment_name, cluster_id, spark_versionUpdates the configuration of a cluster to match the provided attributes and size.
+A cluster can be

-permanentdeleteexecdeployment_namePermanently deletes a Spark cluster.
-This cluster is terminated and resources are asynchronously removed.
+permanent_deleteexecdeployment_name, cluster_idPermanently deletes a Spark cluster.
+This cluster is terminated and resources are asynchronously

-restartexecdeployment_nameRestarts a Spark cluster with the supplied ID.
-If the cluster is not currently in a
+restartexecdeployment_name, cluster_idRestarts a Spark cluster with the supplied ID.
+If the cluster is not currently in a RUNNING state,

-startexecdeployment_nameStarts a terminated Spark cluster with the supplied ID.
-This works similar to
+startexecdeployment_name, cluster_idStarts a terminated Spark cluster with the supplied ID.
+This works similar to createCluster except:

 Parameters